 Cara's Tip: Rooms in the Sago Cay building have maximum peacefulness in a setting far from the pool.
 However, they also require a longer walk to the main building.
 The Sugar Loaf (concierge) and Big Pine buildings are closest to the main building and the monorail.

 Accommodations on the concierge level vary from standard guest rooms to larger Deluxe Rooms and suites.
-Beware requesting a Standard Concierge King Bed Room in the Main Building; two are corner rooms (Rooms 4329 and 4429) that are smaller than normal with only enough room for the bed, one chair, and an armoire.
+Beware requesting a Standard Concierge King Bed Room in the Main Building; two are corner rooms (Rooms 4329 and 4429) smaller than normal with only enough room for the bed, one chair, and an armoire.

 Concierge Theme Park View rooms in the Main Building all have a vista of the Castle.

 Deluxe Rooms at 634 square feet, all located in the Main Building, offer a spacious sitting area within the guest room with a sofa, coffee table, entertainment center, wet bar, writing desk, two chairs and a table, and two queen-size beds (but never a Magic Kingdom view), three on the 4th floor and three more on the 3rd floor (if you want a quieter location request the 3rd floor since 4th floor rooms are found just off the lounge).

 Deluxe King Rooms sleeping two are in the Main Building and are privy to the Royal Palm Club, but there are two variations: six turreted rooms with 648 square feet offering a 4-poster bed, bay window sitting area with sofa and easy chair, entertainment armoire, wet bar, small walk-in closet, and oversized tub, but no balcony and only a few offering a semi-view of the Castle; and 440 square feet standard-size guest rooms, all with a marina/Magic Kingdom view, balcony, and whirlpool tub located on the 2nd floor above Gasparilla Grill.
 Room type is on request only.